Hervar77/infinity-doc/mkdocs/api/infinity.fileMode.md

   >

 - read: `0`
-  >opens the file for reading only
+  >Opens the file for reading only.

 - write: `1`
-  >opens the file for writing only.
+  >Opens the file for writing only.

 - readWrite: `2`
-  >opens the file for reading and writing
+  >Opens the file for reading and writing.

 - exclusive: `4`
-  >locks the file exclusively (no other processes may open the file for reading or writing)
+  >Locks the file exclusively (no other processes may open the file for reading or writing).

 - shareExclusive: `16`
-  >denies read and write access to all others
+  >Denies read and write access to all others.

 - shareDenyWrite: `32`
-  >denies write access to all others
+  >Denies write access to all others.

 - shareDenyNone: `64`
-  >no sharing restrictions
+  >No sharing restrictions.

 Example: